 One aspect of our work at the Center for Vision Research is to understand how diabetes leads to visual impairment.

-In his lab, Dr. Eduardo Solessio studies the progression of vision loss in diabetes.
+Dr. Eduardo Solessio studies the progression of vision loss in diabetes.

 The goal is to identify early vision losses that may be an important predictor of impending retinopathy.
 This is especially important because evidence of subtle, early loss of vision may help convince patients to adhere to strict glycemic controls at very early stages of the disease.